Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

 Write your code review here in markdown format.

-**First code review, it is regarding the hash movement through the page, other than that it is the Top bar navigation.
+The first code review, it is regarding the hash movement through the page, other than that it is the Top bar navigation.
-The main issue was that the hash wasen't being cleared, in that it casued the html body to not move through the page only after a couple of clicks through the rest of the nav.
+The main issue was that the hash wasn't being cleared, in that it caused the html body to not move through the page only after a couple of clicks through the rest of the nav.

 What is needed:
 - A javascript code used with the onclick html element/etc.
 - The onclick event must be added to the nav locations.
-- The hash must be cleared to changed to ensure working results.
+- The hash must be cleared to change to ensure working results.

-*Code view before change:
+Code view before change:

 ```html
 <li class="nav-list-item">